-[Section (j) added by Ordinance #93-299, March 24, 1990]
+[Section (I) added by Ordinance #93-299, March 24, 1990]

 Section 3.020.
-Residential Zone (R-2).
+Medium Density Residential Zone (R-2).
 In an R-2 zone the following regulations shall apply:

-(1) Uses Permitted Outright.
-In an R-2 zone the following uses are permitted outright:

-(a) Single family dwellings, including modular housing and manufactured homes and duplexes.
+- (1) Uses Permitted Outright.
+In an R-2 zone the following uses are permitted outright: - (a) Single unit dwellings, including modular housing and manufactured homes and duplexes.
 Manufactured homes shall be subject to the standards of Section 4.091.